How to Apply for College | Timeline, Templates & Checklist

 Note requirements and deadlines for each school

-In the summer before your senior year, note all deadlines and requirements for your prospective schools in a college tracker spreadsheet.
+In the summer before your senior year, note all deadlines and requirements for your prospective schools in a document or spreadsheet.

 Choose early decision, early action, regular decision, or rolling admissions